wikimedia/cumin/README.rst

 easy-to-read result.

-It can be used both via its command line interface (CLI) `cumin` and as a Python 2 library.
-Python 3 support will be added soon, as the last dependency that was Python 2 only added support for Python 3 recently.
+It can be used both via its command line interface (CLI) `cumin` and as a Python 3 only library.
+Cumin was Python 2 only before the 3.0.0 release, due to ClusterShell not yet being Python 3 compatible.

 |Cumin GIF|